CoreyNaas/TACL/README.md

 ## Example: Hello World

-In this program, we define a `Main` action that takes no inputs.
-This action simply prints "Hello World!" to the standard output and then returns 0.
+In this program, we define a `Main` action that takes one input.
+This action simply prints "Hello World! ..." to the output and returns 0.

 ```TACL
 # Define the action "Main" with the system "DefineAction" action